Water supply and sanitation in Tanzania: Water quality

+Wastewater treatment

 Of the twenty major urban water utilities, 11 provide some access to sewer connections.
 In Moshi the reported connection rate is 45% (although this also includes some industrial connections), in Morogoro the reported rate is 15% and in Dodoma and Iringa it is 13%.
 In Dar es Salaam the length of the sewer network is estimated at 188 km, although only 4% of households have access to it.

 According to an article by a group of researchers from the Waste Stabilisation Ponds and Constructed Wetlands (WSP & CW) Research Group at the University of Dar es Salaam, stabilization ponds have been the most common technology for wastewater treatment in Tanzania.
 Waste stabilisation ponds have been introduced since the late 1960s, due to the favourable tropical climate and the availability of natural wetlands.
 At that time, twenty wastewater pond systems were recorded as existing, five of them were used to treat textile, paper mill, tannery and other industrial wastewater.
 However, many waste stabilisation ponds systems are ineffective because of poor operation and maintenance, design and configuration mistakes and the mixing of municipal and industrial wastes.
 Starting in 1998, constructed wetlands were introduced in Tanzania.
 Ten units have been built for residential houses and institutions such as schools, prisons and colleges.
 They serve about 12,000 people.

 In addition, wastewater treatment plants are reported to operate in the municipalities of Morogoro, Dodoma, Iringa, Arusha and Songea and in the cities of Dar es Salaam and Mwanza.
 Wastewater samples are collected from these wastewater treatment plants.
 The result of the analysis of 250 samples showed that national standards for effluent prior to discharge were met in 88% of cases.